 Burning in hell: Russian press sheds few tears for McCain

-MOSCOW: Russian pro-Kremlin media pulled no punches on Monday (Aug 27) in condemning John McCain, who died of a brain tumour at the weekend, as Washington's "chief Russophobe".
+MOSCOW: Russian pro-Kremlin media pulled no punches on Monday (Aug 27) in condemning John McCain, who died of a brain tumour, as Washington's "chief Russophobe".

 McCain, who died aged 81 on Saturday, irked Russia with his support for pro-Western leaders in ex-Soviet Georgia and Ukraine as well as his strong backing for sanctions over Moscow's annexation of Crimea.